- Why would I want to use MP3 files

 If you don't feel comfortable editing the playlist files, you

-on the CD, and save the playlist file to the same file name you
+the CD, and save the playlist file to the same file name you had

 - How much can I fit on one CD ROM